Now use 'vim' as an extended version of the *vim* module.

 Convenient access to currently active objects.

-Note: Does not support assigment to window, buffer or tabpage.
+Note: Does not support assignment to window, buffer or tabpage.

 The plain built-in Vim exception (python-error).